Dialogues of the Gods: Dialogue I: Prometheus and Zeus

-Prometheus asks Zeus to release him from the Caucasus, where he has been chained ever since he stole fire from the gods.
-Zeus, still angry at Prometheus, refuses, reminding him of his crimes and arguing that his punishment is actually too light.
-Prometheus pleads with him again, promising to provide Zeus with vital information.
-Zeus is reluctant but eventually agrees.
-Prometheus then warns Zeus not to woo Thetis, as she is destined to give birth to a son mightier than his father, who could potentially overthrow Zeus.
-Disappointed, Zeus declares that Thetis will never be his and tells Prometheus that he will have Hephaestus release him.
+The Titan Prometheus begs the god Zeus to release him from the rock to which he has been chained.
+Zeus—still angry at the titan for his theft of fire from the gods—refuses, and tells Prometheus that, for the severity of his crimes, Prometheus's punishment is in fact too lenient.
+Prometheus then pleads with Zeus again and offers to reveal vital information to the god in exchange for his release.
+Zeus is reluctant but agrees to the bargain.
+Prometheus warns Zeus not to woo the beautiful nymph Thetis, as Prometheus has foreknowledge that Thetis will give birth to a mighty son who could one day overthrow his own father.
+Convinced and disheartened by the prediction, Zeus declares that Thetis will never be his.
+Zeus tells Prometheus that he will end the titan's punishment by ordering Hephaestus to release him from his rock.

 Dialogue II: Eros and Zeus

-Zeus is angry at Eros, who pleads for forgiveness, arguing that he is just a small child.
-Zeus, however, is not convinced, considering Eros' ancient age.
-Zeus demands to know why Eros continues to play tricks on him, causing him to transform into various forms: a satyr (Note: For Antiope.), a bull (Note: For Europa.), gold (Note: For Danae.), a swan (Note: For Leda.), and an eagle (Note: For Ganymede.), because Eros never makes women reciprocate Zeus' love, forcing him to deceive them.

-Eros explains that mortal women cannot withstand Zeus' true form, but Zeus counters by pointing out that Hyacinthus and Branchus both loved Apollo, yet Daphne did not.
+Zeus is angry at the god Eros for his trickery.
+Eros pleads for forgiveness, arguing that he is simply the small child he appears to be, but Zeus knows that Eros is ancient and far from innocent.
+Zeus demands to know why Eros continues to play tricks on him, such as transforming Zeus into a satyr (Note: For Antiope.), a bull (Note: For Europa.), gold (Note: For Danae.), a swan (Note: For Leda.), and an eagle (Note: For Ganymede.), as Eros never makes women reciprocate Zeus's love, which forces Zeus to deceive them in order to seduce them.
+Eros justifies his transformations of Zeus by arguing that mortal women cannot withstand Zeus' true form.
+Zeus counters by pointing out that Hyacinthus and Branchus both loved Apollo, yet Daphne did not.
 Eros suggests that to be more desirable, Zeus should grow long locks, wear fashionable clothes, and participate in dances.
 Zeus declines and orders Eros to stop his tricks.

 Dialogue III: Zeus and Hermes

 Zeus asks Hermes if he has heard of the Argive princess Io, to which Hermes responds affirmatively.
 Zeus explains that due to Hera's jealousy, Io has been transformed into a cow and placed under the strict guard of Argus.
-Zeus then orders Hermes to descend to Nemea, kill Argus, and lead Io to Egypt, where she will be worshiped as the goddess Isis.
+Zeus then orders Hermes to descend to Nemea, kill Argus, and lead Io to Egypt, where he declares she will be worshiped as the goddess Isis.